ergest/sql_patterns/Book/chap0.md

 When reviewing other people’s code I would often spot the same mistakes.
 There were chunks of code that would repeat everywhere.
 The queries were long, complex and slow.
 I would often have rewrite them just so I could understand what they were doing.

 Software engineers have long used design patterns to make their code easier to write, understand and maintain.
 I looked around for a book or course that taught these same patterns for SQL.
-There are a lot of SQL books that show you

-but couldn’t find one, so I decided to write it myself.
+There are a lot of SQL books that show you how to query data, how to transform and model it but couldn’t find one that explained how to organize code, so I decided to write it myself.
 ## Who this book is for
 This book is for anyone who is familiar with SQL and wants to take their skills to the next level.
 We won't cover any of the basic syntax here so make sure you have that down pat.
 I expect you to already know how to join tables and do basic filtering and aggregation.

+If you're using SQL to build complex data processing workflows -- like I have -- this book is a must for you.

 If you find that your SQL code is often inefficient and slow and you want to make it faster, this book is for you.